internet-equity/nm-exp-active-netrics/README.md

   ```
 </details>

 As you can see, the output JSON contains 2 main dictonaries **Meta** and **Measuments**.
-Meta contains *Time*, a UTC timestamp and *ID* of the device. <b>Important: ID is a placeholder, the backend is responsible to determine the device ID and to move the files from "pending" to "archive" directory when the data files are safely transferred to the data storage (more to this below).
+Meta contains *Time*, a UTC timestamp and *ID* of the device. <b>Important: ID is a placeholder, the backend is responsible to determine the device ID and to move the files from "pending" to "archive" directory when the data files are safely transferred to the data storage (more to this below).</b>

 ### 1.4 Source Code, Configuration and Data locations